vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 - a data scientist is someone how knows more about statistics than any computer scientist, and more about computer science than any statistician
 - a data scientist is a statistician who lives in the San Francisco area

-are true, but there is more to it than just that (although the second definition beautifully captures the deep truths that it the whole business is seriously over-hyped and that there is very little to it that is really new)
+are true, but there is more to it than just that (although the second definition beautifully captures the deep truths that the whole business is seriously over-hyped and that there is very little to it that is really new)

 (3) strictly speaking I never got a masters.
 I got, what in Dutch is called, a doctoral degree (I'm not a MA or a Msc but a Drs. - actually a Drs.ing) NB, a doctoral degree is not a doctors degree; it translates as doctor-to-be, all I have to do is to write a dissertation and then I loose the 's' and be a Dr. In 1988 the EU switched to the Anglo Saxon bachelor/master system, the Dutch Drs. became defunct and was replaced by the masters title (and I could add; the length of the program I did was reduced by one year, so Drs = Msc + 1, or for C style programmers Drs = Msc++).
 Whatever you think about these innovations, one thing is sure.
 I can proudly claim to be a certified "old Dutch Master".